A semi-analytical $x$-space solution for parton evolution -- Application to non-singlet and singlet DGLAP equation: Conclusion and Outlook

 Structurally, the DGLAP equations are very similar to the ETQS evolution equation of the twist-3 Qui-Sterman function.
 In the singlet case the latter is \cite{Pirnay:2013}

 where $\mathfrak{S}^\pm$ and $\mathfrak{F}^\pm$ are functions of two momentum fractions.
 The $\mathbb{H}^\pm$ are linear one-dimensional integral operators.
 Expressions for them can be found in the appendix of \cite{Braun2009}.
 The non-singlet case decouples similar to DGLAP evolution.
-The existing evolution code \texttt{t3evol} \cite{Pirnay:2013} for eq.\,\eqref{eq: TF evolution} uses discretization in both $\mu$ and $x$-space.
-This code was for example applied in \cite{Hatta:2019}.
+The existing evolution code \texttt{t3evol} \cite{Pirnay:2013} for eq.\,\eqref{eq: TF evolution} uses discretization in both $\mu$ and $x$-space.\footnote{After the publication of the first preprint of the present paper the new twist-3 evolution codes \texttt{Honeycomb}/\texttt{Snowflake} appeared \cite{Rodini:2024}.
+These use an improved discretization approach.} This code was for example applied in \cite{Hatta:2019}.

 Having established the validity of the $x$-space method proposed in this paper for the DGLAP case, generalizing \texttt{POMPOM} to the evolution equation \eqref{eq: TF evolution} is a logical next step.
 Here, finding a suitable set of basis functions spanning the two-dimensional space of momentum fractions will be key.
 Along the lines of the presented work, one may start from a polynomial ansatz in both momentum fraction variables and determine which classes of functions are generated by the integration kernels.
 These functions are subsequently incorporated in the basis if they are not well represented by truncated power series.